The Department Of Justice Malware - How To Remove?

-The Department of Justice (DOJ) is a virus that blocks an infected computer‘s screen by displaying a special warning message.
-It is supposed to be from official federal authorities – Department of Justice – that is responsible for enforcing the law and defending the interests of the United States according to the law.
+The Department of Justice (DOJ) is a virus that blocks a screen of an infected computer by displaying a special warning message.
+It is supposed to be from official federal authorities – Department of Justice – that is responsible for enforcing the law and defending the interests of the United States, according to the law.
 The blocking screen uses department‘s logo to seem more legitimate.
 Alas it is only a scam which aim is to swindle people‘s money away.
 Cyber criminals use sophisticated methods for deceiving their victims.

-To scare an infected computer user, The United States Department of Justice message accuses him of such crimes as illegal usage and distribution of copyrighted content, sending spam e-mails or even committing child pornography crimes.
+To scare an infected computer user, Department of Justice message accuses him of such crimes as illegal usage and distribution of copyrighted content, sending spam e-mails or even committing child pornography crimes.
 For the effect to be even stronger a virus is programmed to use computer‘s webcam for showing a person using PC.
 The text explains that any video or photo material will be sent to a remote server and later used for a criminal‘s identification.
+It is a smart step that completely confuses the user however it shouldn’t be taken seriously.
 As if this was not enough, you will see a countdown timer, a bogus case number and FBI agent name.
-You must have already figured it out that none of the above is true.
-All the psychological tricks are made up to motivate a victim to pay the money which is not that small.
+You must have already realized that none of the above is true.
+All the psychological tricks are made up to force a victim to pay the money which is not that small.
 A fine is as big as 300USD.
 This is an example of the message you might see:

 YOUR COMPUTER HAS BEEN BLOCKED

 The work of your computer has been suspended on the grounds of the violation of the law of the United States of America.

 Article 274 – Copyright

 A fine or imprisonment for the term of up to 4 years.
 (The use or sharing of copyrighted files-movies, software)

 Amount of the fine is $300.
 Payment must be made within 24 hours after the discovery of the violation.
 If the fine has not been paid, you will become the subject of criminal prosecution.